-Please read the following statement and complete the questionnaire before returning to the issuing officer to e-mail/address as noted below.
+Please read Glasgow Life Museums' Due Diligence statement and complete the questionnaire before returning to the issuing officer to e-mail/address as noted below.

 Thank you.

 Due Diligence statement.

 Glasgow Life Museums operates an ethical loans and acquisition policy and recognises and complies with the ICOM Code of Ethics and the (UK) Museums Association Code of Ethics.